LoupX/dotfiles/README.md

 Finally, you can place your custom files (if any) anywhere inside the role, as long as the relative path matches with the one defined in the correct variable.
 More about this in the variables section.
+I put mine in the [playbook directory](playbook) in case that's useful for you.

 ### How do I run it